Elevate-Saas/launchq/README.md

-# LaunchQ - Turborepo starter
+# LaunchQ - Turborepo Starter

 This Turborepo starter is maintained by the Turborepo core team.